yonglinnnnnn/tp/docs/DeveloperGuide.md

     Use case ends.

 **Extensions**
 * 2a.
 The list is empty.
   Use case ends.
 * 3a.
 The given ID is invalid.
     * 3a1.
 System shows an error message.
       Use case resumes at step 2.
 * 4a.
 The tag already exists.
     * 4a1.
 System shows an error message.
       Use case resumes at step 2.

+**Use case: Remove tags from a person**
+1. User requests to list persons
+2. System shows a list of persons
+3. User finds the person's ID
+4. User requests to remove specific tags from the person by ID
+5. System removes the specified tags from the person (case-insensitive matching)
+6. System displays a success message listing removed tags

+    Use case ends.
+**Extensions**
+* 2a.
+The list is empty.
+  Use case ends.
+* 3a.
+The given ID is invalid.
+  * 3a1.
+System shows an error message.
+    Use case resumes at step 2.
+* 5a.
+Some specified tags do not exist on the person.
+  * 5a1.
+System removes only the existing tags.
+  * 5a2.
+System displays a warning message listing tags that were not found.
+    Use case resumes at step 6.
+* 5b.
+None of the specified tags exist on the person.
+  * 5b1.
+System shows an error message indicating no tags were removed.
+    Use case ends.

 **Use case: Display company overview**